Nowcast3D: Reliable precipitation nowcasting via gray-box learning: Methods

-\paragraph{Validation of Inferred Wind Fields.} To validate the physical realism of the velocity field $\boldsymbol{v}$ inferred by Nowcast3D (Equation \ref{eq:neural_mapping}), we performed a quantitative comparison against observations from wind profiler radar.
-This required a two-step post-processing protocol (Extended Data Figure \ref{fig:wind_result}a).
-First, the model's native output, grid-cell displacement per 6-minute interval, was converted to degrees.
-Second, these values were transformed into physical velocity components (in $\text{m/s}$) using latitude-dependent scaling to account for spherical geometry.
-As the profiler sites do not align perfectly with Nowcast3D's grid points, we developed a spatio-temporal matching method.
-For each observation, we defined a horizontal search radius and a vertical tolerance window (Extended Data Figure \ref{fig:wind_result}b,c).
-The corresponding model prediction was computed by averaging all grid-point values within this 3D cylinder.
-Using this matched dataset, we evaluated two aspects of performance over the forecast horizon.
-The Pearson correlation coefficient between the predicted and observed wind speeds (Extended Data Figure \ref{fig:wind_result}d), and the mean absolute error (MAE) of the wind direction (Extended Data Figure \ref{fig:wind_result}e).
+\paragraph{Validation of inferred wind fields.} To evaluate the physical realism of the velocity field $\boldsymbol{v}$ inferred by Nowcast3D (see Eq.~\eref{eq:neural_mapping}), we compare it with independent observations from wind-profiler radars.
+This requires a two-step post-processing procedure (Extended Data Figure~\ref{fig:wind_result}\textbf{a}).
+First, the model output, expressed as grid-cell displacement per 6-min interval in degrees, is converted to zonal and meridional velocity components in $\mathrm{m\,s^{-1}}$ using latitude-dependent scaling to account for spherical geometry.
+Second, because profiler sites do not coincide exactly with our model grid points, we perform spatiotemporal matching by defining, for each observation, a horizontal search radius and a vertical tolerance window (Extended Data Figure~\ref{fig:wind_result}\textbf{b},\textbf{c}).
+The corresponding model value is obtained by averaging all grid cells within this 3D cylinder at the matching forecast time.

+From the resulting matched pairs, we compute the Pearson correlation coefficient between predicted and observed wind speeds over the forecast horizon (Extended Data Figure~\ref{fig:wind_result}\textbf{d}), as well as the mean absolute error of wind direction (Extended Data Figure~\ref{fig:wind_result}\textbf{e}).
+This analysis provides an independent check on the consistency of the inferred flow fields with observed winds in precipitating regions and complements the reflectivity-based verification described above.
+The velocity field derived from the stream-function and potential-function decomposition is detailed in Supplementary Note~6.2.